engenmt/permpy/README.md

 ## A Python Permutations Class

-Contains various tools for working interactively with permutaions, with a focus on permutation patterns and classes.
+Contains various tools for working interactively with permutations, with a focus on permutation patterns and classes.
 Easily extensible.

 To install (for now), just clone this repository and import `permpy`.